 Top tip from my cruising days: The best way to tell if you're enjoying local cuisine is when you see no other tourist in the restaurant.
 If there are mostly locals there and there are a lot of them enjoying the food (and maybe giving you curious sidelong glances), you've found a place that caters not to the tourist-y palette.

-I also live up to the hype of taking myself out on a date.
+I also live up to the hype of taking myself on a date.

 And by that, I mean I get my fanciest clothes and really dress up.
-When I have money to spare, I’d even get my hair and make up done (but mostly because I’m hopeless at both of them), go for a mani-pedi spa and book a 5-course meal – something I don’t often do.
+When I have money to spare, I’d even get my hair and make-up done (but mostly because I’m hopeless at both of them), go for a mani-pedi spa and book a five-course meal – something I don’t often do.